-My Top Three Cool Things to do in LA
+My Top Three Cool Things to do in Los Angeles

+Looking for cool things to do in Los Angeles?
 So I wasn’t born and raised in LA, but having lived here for over eight years has given me a good sense of what’s really worth doing (as opposed to all the things that get hyped up to unreasonable proportions because they seem like LA bucket list essentials!).
 The first of those cool things to do in LA: take a stroll up and down Abbott Kinney, located in historic Venice Beach.
 Second on tap: hike to Griffith Park Observatory (accessible by Los Feliz Blvd) and take in the view.
-Third: hit Korea Town for some authentic dim sum in a town with the second largest Korean population outside of Korea!
+Third: hit Korea Town for some authentic BBQ in a town with the second largest Korean population outside of Korea!
 Since LA has some of the best museums, coolest nightclubs, and absolutely fabulous dining, it’s hard to narrow it down, but we’ve all got to start somewhere.

 Think Outside the Box: Jazzy Happenings in Los Angeles

-The most important thing about finding hip LA happenings is learning to avoid thinking like a tourist.
+The most important thing about finding cool things to do in Los Angeles is learning to avoid thinking like a tourist.
 Better to think like a historian, or for all those movie lovers, thinking like a location scout could afford you with an authentic tour of Hollywood without having to board a double decker bus.
 One of the greatest things about the Internet is that fun facts (ie: where all the scenes in the movie Chinatown were shot) are at your fingertips.
 Get creative about what inspires you and before long, you’ll find that Los Angeles has lots of gems just waiting to be re-discovered.

 The Definition of Cool: LA Chill Out Activities